0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 #### OBJECTIVE

-Creating a homemade radio telescope using a parabolic dish to detect electromagnetic emission from hydrogen atoms undergoing a quantum spin-flip.
+Creating a homemade radio telescope using a parabolic dish to detect electromagnetic emission from hydrogen atoms undergoing quantum spin-flip (and additionally to measure the temperature of the Sun).
 This photon will be detectable at a frequency of 1.420e9 Hz (Helmut Hellwig et al. 1970).

 #### REQUIREMENTS: